aptima-ai/aptima_framework/docs/ten_framework/message_system.md

 ## Message Types

-In the TEN framework, messages are categorized into four types:
+In the APTIMA framework, messages are categorized into four types:

 1. Command
 2. Data